Red-eared sliders are an extremely popular species of pet turtle that are mostly aquatic. But, just how long can they go without water?

 What’s the best water temperature for a Red-Eared Slider turtle?

 The best temperature for a Red-Eared Slider is around 76-78 degrees Fahrenheight (25 Celsius), give or take a couple degrees.
-However, baby Red-Eared Sliders require a warmer water temperature of around 80 degrees Fahrenheight.
-The best way to monitor your tank’s water temperature is with a digital thermometer that easily attaches to your tank.
+However, a Red Eared Slider baby require a warmer water temperature of around 80 degrees Fahrenheight.
+The best way to monitor your tank’s water temperature is with a digital thermometer.
 If you notice that your water temperature is in the low 70s or lower, I recommend getting a portable water heater.
 My favorite is the Eheim Jager Thermostat Aquarium Heater.

 How Much Water Does A Red-Eared Slider Need?